Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 *Two-dimensional kernel.
 The radius is colored green.*

-All input samples whose [Euclidean distance][L2] to the pixel is within the filter’s radius contribute to its value.
+All input samples whose [Euclidean distance][L2] to the pixel is within the filter's radius contribute to its value.
 The Euclidean distance is passed to the filter kernel.
 This is a lot more costly than tensor resampling in terms of runtime.